JAMBASTIC.

 Jambastic is useful when the detail is operationally necessary now but operationally undesirable later.

-Case study 5: organisations with secure storage but careless transmission
+Organisations with secure storage but careless transmission

 This is one of the most common real-world situations.
 A firm says, quite correctly, that its files are stored securely.
 Its folders are permissioned.
 Its systems are controlled.
 Its providers are respectable.
 All of that may be true.